Rique14/MzansiRecipes/README.md

 <img width="1920" height="1017" alt="Screenshot (349)" src="https://github.com/user-attachments/assets/dbbd4af6-9699-44f2-85ab-42898eda10d7" />

- ## 10. Release Notes – Mzansi Recipes Final POE
+ # 10. Release Notes – Mzansi Recipes Final POE
  ### Overview

-This update marks the final Proof of Evidence (POE) release of Mzansi Recipes, introducing several innovative features that significantly enhance the app's functionality, usability, and resilience.
+This update marks the final Proof of Evidence (POE) release of Mzansi Recipes, introducing several innovative features that significantly enhance the app's functionality, usability and resilience.

- ### New Features
+ ## 10.1 New Features

 - Single Sign-On (SSO): Enables users to log in seamlessly using an existing Google account for quicker access.
 - Multi-language Support: The app now supports multiple South African languages, making it more accessible to a diverse audience.